VinFast: Electric transit buses

-Production facilities
+Facilities

 VinFast operates a 335 ha greenfield factory at Cat Hai Island, Hai Phong.
 The factory produces cars and motorbikes and parts for both of them.
 In 2017, VinFast also acquired GM Vietnam's Hanoi factory (VIDAMCO).

 In September 2020, VinFast purchased the Lang Lang Proving Ground in Australia from General Motors.
 VinFast purchased the former Holden proving ground for $30 million and settled on the purchase on 2 November.
 In October 2021, VinFast disbanded its local engineering operations and put the Lang Lang Proving Ground test track up for sale.

 VinFast will build a plant in Indonesia, targeting production in 2025 with an output of 30,000 to 50,000 units each year.

+In the media

+In August 2023, in tandem with its Nasdaq listing, VinFast launched an advertising campaign for the VF 8 featuring Joey Lawrence, reviving his catchphrase "Whoa!" from the TV series Blossom.
+The campaign amassed a million views on YouTube within a week and was produced by Anaheim Studios.
+A second installment of the campaign, again starring Lawrence, was released in December 2023.